Unitary Cuntz semigroups of ideals and quotients: Quotients in the category Cu-tilde and exactness of the functor Cu1

 \subsection{Exact sequences}

 We study the notion of exactness in the non-abelian category $\Cu^\sim$.
-From this, we show that the functor $\Cu_1$ passes short exact sequences of ideal, and we exhibit a short split-exact sequence in $\Cu^\sim$ that link a countably-based positively ordered $\Cu^\sim$-semigroup with its positive cone and its maximal elements.
+From this, we show that $\Cu_1$ preserves short exact sequences of ideals, and we exhibit a split-exact sequence in $\Cu^\sim$ that links a positively ordered $\Cu^\sim$-semigroup that has maximal elements with its positive cone and its maximal elements.